Damonsarceno/Phase-1-project/README.md

 This is a simple web app pulling from a local .json file showing some weather conditions in 5 different cities.

+## Features

+When moving the mouse over the different cities the temperature will change from fahrenheit to celcius and the wind speed will change from Mph to Kph.
+You can also delete any of the 5 cities using the delete city button below.

 ## Blog